← Resources · July 02, 2026

 • Pulses and oilseeds — critical for protein and edible oil security — have nearly 90% of their sown area under rainfed cultivation.

-Connection to this news: The June 2026 rainfall failure directly suppressed kharif sowing, with the 23% area decline threatening both food production and rural incomes before the season has even properly begun.
+The June 2026 rainfall failure directly suppressed kharif sowing, with the 23% area decline threatening both food production and rural incomes before the season has even properly begun.

 India's Southwest Monsoon System and Variability